-(c) Monitoring systems for recording the quantity of SBT exported:- completing the associated CMAU02C form.
+(c) Monitoring systems for recording the quantity of SBT exported:-

+The CMAU02C form must accompany all transhipments, landings of domestic products, exports, imports and re-exports of SBT.
+The CTAU02A form must be completed and submitted when completing the associated CMAU02C form.
 In addition the REAU02 form must specify whether product is being re-exported or exported after landing of domestic product and whether the document accompanies a full shipment or partial shipment.
 The form details port of export, any applicable catch tagging form document numbers, a description of fish from previous CCSBT CDS documents, a description of the fish being exported, the export destination and final point of importation.